 Whether or not you plan to attend the meeting, please complete, date, sign and mail your proxy card promptly in order that the necessary quorum may be represented at the meeting.
 If your shares are held in a brokerage account or by another nominee record holder, please be sure to mark your voting choices on the voting instruction card that accompanies this proxy statement.
-If you fail to specify your voting instructions for the election of directors your shares will not be voted in such election due to rules applicable to broker voting, or we may incur additional costs to solicit votes.
+If you fail to specify your voting instructions for the election of directors or for Proposal 2, your shares will not be voted in those matters due to rules applicable to broker voting, or we may incur additional costs to solicit votes.
 The enclosed envelope requires no postage if mailed in the United States.